vipul2802/o365hq.com/content/blog/Skype for Business to Teams migration from the admin’s perspective.md

 whatever reason.

-The second track presumes Microsoft automatically migrating the whole Office 365 tenant at once.
+The second track presumes Microsoft automatically migrating the whole Microsoft 365 tenant at once.
 This track is intended for purely online small organizations with limited IT resources.
 As a first step, Microsoft provides advance notice (typically 30-60 days) sent through the Message Center, email, and Admin UI, and followed by multiple reminders.
 Before